-The Apple Publications Style Guide defines style and usage issues, and is the key reference for how Apple uses language.
-This document is available at the Mac OS X developer documentation website; consult it whenever you have a question about the preferred style of particular terms.
+The Apple Publications Style Guide covers style and usage issues, and is the key reference for how Apple uses language.
+This document is available in the User Experience Reference Library; consult it whenever you have a question about the preferred style of particular terms.

-For issues that aren't covered in the Apple Publication Style Guide, Apple recommends three other works: The American Heritage Dictionary,The Chicago Manual of Style, and Words Into Type.
+For issues that aren't covered in the Apple Publications Style Guide, Apple recommends three other works: The American Heritage Dictionary,The Chicago Manual of Style, and Words Into Type.
 When these books give conflicting rules, The Chicago Manual of Style takes precedence for questions of usage and The American Heritage Dictionary for questions of spelling.